vortexntnu/software-learning-period/README.md

 git commit -m"A commit message."
 ```

 Making a commit is similar to making a savepoint, as you can revert commits.
-A commit always comes aling with a commit message.
+A commit always comes along with a commit message.
 This message should be as precise as possible in regards to exactly what changes you have done.

 Every time changes are made to a file it needs to be staged again in order for it to be included in a commit.
 You can stage and commit as many times as you like.
 You will only publish your local branch to the remote repository once you use the "git push" command.